 The heart-healthy omega-3, memory-booster

-Walnuts are an excellent source of vitamins and minerals like Copper, folic acid, phosphorus, vitamin B6, and Vitamin E, which is essential to cell production and promoting a functional immune system.
+Walnuts are an excellent source of vitamins and minerals like Copper, folic acid, phosphorus, vitamin B6, and Vitamin E, which are essential to cell production and promoting a functional immune system.

 The fiber-rich, amino-acid-packed, blood sugar-stabilizing mood-booster

-I hope this rainbow salad gives you some colorful energy, and helps you make it through the day with a little pep in your step.
-From my heart to yours, feel better <3
+I hope this rainbow salad gives you some colorful energy and helps you make it through the day with a little pep in your step.

 For the Roasted Sweet Potato